eichmeierbr/eichmeierbr.github.io/planning/readme.md

 ## Autonomous Vehicle Club

-I'm adding this project, not because it is particularly well done, but rather becuase it was my first experience in robotics.
+I'm adding this project, not because it is particularly well done, but rather because it was my first experience in robotics.
 At Utah State University I participated in the Autonomous Vehicle Club.
 We had a 1/10 scale RC car retrofitted with an IMU and a lidar.
 We used this car to participate in the Sparkfun Autonomous Vehicle Competition.
 I joined the team during my Junior year at USU.
 In my first year on the team I implemented Google Cartographer to improve our SLAM capability.
 This is also when I became familiar with Linux and ROS.

 In my second year with the team I helped fix a variety of bugs with the low level velocity controller, helped recruit new team members, and improved the simulation capabilities of the team.
 In coordination with a Mobile Robotics course taught by Dr. Greg Droge, I created a URDF representation of the vehicle.
 I then took a simple go-to-goal controller provided by Dr. Droge and implemented a bicycle model vehicle to represent the car.
 You can see the result of that work in this [repository](https://github.com/eichmeierbr/avc_urdf).
 This video shows my first attempts into vehicular robotics.